 So how did the idea that there is a calm-abiding state to be found within ever arise?
 There are a few ways to talk about it which in my experience can be very helpful for understanding the process and helping people stick with it.
 One way of touching the peace is to allow an awareness of the gap between thoughts or the gap between breaths to grow.
 That chatty inner voice that seems to be unceasing actually is modeled on the outer voice and stops to take a “breath” every once in a while.
 A related way of understanding what it is to practice calm-abiding recognizes that while on one level the chatty, discursive, conceptual mind works ceaselessly, never resting in sleep or wakefulness, on another level a continuous simplicity also exists which is untroubled, profoundly grounded and at peace.
 Do not expect thoughts to cease, it is the nature of thoughts to be continuously arising.
 Instead, when meditating move the locus of awareness deeper into the body, beyond the whirling thought-mind.
 Dwell in the heart.

 In Tibetan traditions shamatha is not considered the final point of meditative practice.
 After gaining some facility with calm-abiding the student proceeds to what is known as vipassana which is a type of contemplation of ideas that are conductive to the nurturance of wisdom.
+Western traditions teach that after the purgative stage comes the illuminative (on its way to the unitive).
 When we understand this give and take that weaves periods of concentration with periods of rest, meditation soon becomes pleasant, which encourages us to stay with our discipline day after day.
 Once the mind has been calmed a bit the object of the meditative session is brought to awareness.
-I have found many times my contemplations on these subjects are greatly enriched by starting with whatever understanding I have of biology, chemistry, ecology, evolution, cosmology and physics.
+I have found many times my contemplations on these subjects are greatly enriched by starting with whatever understanding I have of history, biology, chemistry, ecology, evolution, cosmology and physics.
 At other times a snippet of song or poetry or a remembered dream provide good starting points.
-Classic subjects for this deep contemplation include the co-dependent arising of all things, the impermanence of all things, the analysis of the self into the five heaps or skandas and the mother of all contemplative subjects: emptiness.
-Another set of traditional subjects deal with the karma or individual experiences of your life.
-In these practices radical acceptance is extended to self and others; the pain and confusions of ignorance are absorbed deeply into the heart on the in-breath and an aspiration for all sentient being to be free of such suffering sent out on the out-breath.
+In these practices radical acceptance is extended to self and others; the pain and confusions of ignorance and selfishness are absorbed deeply into the heart on the in-breath and an aspiration for all sentient being to be free of such suffering sent out on the out-breath.

-So the session is not an experience of voidness but instead a type of tasting of an insight.
+So a meditative session is not an experience of voidness but instead a type of tasting of an insight.
 Intuition and felt-images work together to sow seeds of wisdom.
 Slowly as the days go by and melt into years the inner landscape of the body-mind unfolds, growing ever more detailed and rich.
 Both highs and lows, moments of despair and moments of ecstasy are all mixed together with the mind-stream in a type of alchemical process.
-When done correctly there is an increased empathy for everyone who shares with you this tricky yet wonder-filled mind and there is a gratitude for experience that extends beyond judgments of good and bad.
+When done correctly there is an increased empathy for everyone who shares with you this tricky yet wonder-filled mind and there is a gratitude for experience that extends forgiveness to all, leading beyond ego based judgments of good and bad.

 I recommend adopting a daily practice.
 Take anywhere from a half hour to two hours every day to set aside the concerns of the world, concerns around survival and status, and recall the true roots of what it is to be human.
 Mindfulness is remembering.